 Currently the EL School Network consists of 165 schools in 29 states and the District of Columbia, including 14 in Massachusetts.
 Two are near Mount Holyoke: The Springfield Renaissance School in Springfield and Four Rivers Charter Public School in Greenfield.

 EL schools are a mix of public and charter; both the Renaissance School (public district) and Four Rivers Charter Public School offer placement for Mount Holyoke student teachers.
 In addition, many local schools that are not EL schools welcome the kinds of innovative practices that make the EL model so successful.
 Students in any school can benefit from EL's approach.

-Students planning to work abroad will find that Expeditionary Learning’s emphasis on student engagement, close analysis of student work, alignment with disciplinary standards, application of learning to address community issues, and opportunities to develop collaborative relationships with other professionals will translate well to any school dedicated to excellence and positive student learning outcomes.
+Students planning to work abroad will find that EL Education’s emphasis on student engagement, close analysis of student work, alignment with disciplinary standards, application of learning to address community issues, and opportunities to develop collaborative relationships with other professionals will translate well to any school dedicated to excellence and positive student learning outcomes.